sleipnir029/sleipnir029.github.io/_projects/(2)Hand written digit recognizer.md

 ---
-title: Digit Recognizer using MNIST dataset
+name: Hand Written Digit Recognizer
-tags: [Machine Learning, kaggle, MNIST, Neural Network]
-style: border
-color: primary
-description: Meta post containing a brief overview of the Digit Recognizer using MNIST dataset
+tools: [Python, pandas, Tensorflow]
+image: /assets/img/MNIST_blog/traindata.png
+description: A machine learning model to recognize hand written digits.
 ---
+# Hand Written Digit Recognizer Using MNIST Dataset

 Recently, I’ve been working on the [Digit Recognizer](https://www.kaggle.com/c/digit-recognizer/overview) (Image Classification) using the MNIST dataset.
 To say the least, it’s been pretty overwhelming but captivating with numerous previously unknown subject matter.
 This article is more of a logbook for my-future-self.
 So, here we go….